akmfelix/python_hero/Assessment.md

 # ['word', 'in', 'this', 'sentence', 'that', 'an', 'even', 'number', 'of']
 ~~~

+## FizzBuzz
-### Write a program that prints the integers from 1 to 100.
+Write a program that prints the integers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number, and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz"
+For numbers which are multiples of both three and five print "FizzBuzz".
 ~~~
 for num in range(1,101):
   if num%5==0 and num%3==0: